Barnyard Dawg: Biography

 Henery mistakes Dawg for a chicken in 1948's The Foghorn Leghorn, because his father told him that chickens are great big monsters with real huge teeth who live in caves; he ignores Foghorn after confusing an insult toward the rooster of being "a loud-mouthed schnook" as some kind of literal species.
 Henery notices Dawg's mouth and presumes Dawg's doghouse is a kind of cave.
 Henery repeats the mistake in The Leghorn Blows at Midnight.

 Although Dawg is normally portrayed as the straight man for Foghorn's pranks, in 1962's Mother Was a Rooster, he is portrayed in a very negative light, as he not only steals an ostrich egg (he justifies this by explaining that it's been kind of dull round the farm lately, giving reference to his four-year peace between him and Foghorn between Weasel While You Work and Mother Was a Rooster), he mocks the hatched ostrich, which Foghorn has adopted, and cheats in a boxing match with the rooster.

 Dawg also appeared in 1996's Space Jam as a member of the Tune Squad, and in 2003's Looney Tunes: Back in Action playing cards with other dogs including Ham and Ex, Spike and Chester, the Russian Dog from 1944's Hare Ribbin' and Charlie Dog in Yosemite Sam's casino.
 In Baby Looney Tunes, Dawg appears as a puppy who chases the cool roosters, until Foghorn Leghorn shows the cool roosters how to deal with dogs (through a game of fetch), and instead of joining them, just befriends Dawg.

 Barnyard Dawg appeared in The Looney Tunes Show episode "Fish and Visitor's" Merrie Melodie's segment, "Chickenhawk" singing voice by Ben Falcone.
 He had a brief cameo at the end of the segment where it was shown that he sang the song the whole time.
 He later appeared in "Reunion's" Merrie Melodie's segment, "Cock of the Walk".
 In "Father Figures", Barnyard Dawg made a cameo as the umpire in the Father/Son Tennis Tournament final between Bugs and Walter Bunny against Daffy Duck and Foghorn Leghorn.

 Barnyard Dawg also appeared in Looney Tunes Cartoons in various Foghorn Leghorn segments.
 He also appears in the pre-school series Bugs Bunny Builders.
 In that show, his full name is officially mentioned: George P. Mandrake.

+Barnyard Dawg appears in the Coyote vs. Acme.